 The aim of dental care providers is to prevent dental infection and improve oral health.
 Early detection and intervention can cure a majority of dental problems easily.
 X-rays have played a significant role in dental medicine in the diagnosis of diseases and in treatment planning.
 The technique involves exposure of teeth and soft tissues to ionizing radiation.
-Some of these radiations pass through the soft tissues while others are absorbed.
-The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for dental implants or dental braces.
+Some of this radiation passes through soft tissues while some is absorbed.
+The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for dental implants or Invisalign braces.
 X-rays are a form of electromagnetic radiation.
 Since exposure of the body to radiations raises health concerns, the safety of dental X-rays is questioned today.
-Are X-rays harmful?

 X-rays are electromagnetic radiations which can pass through soft tissues of our body.
-The dentist firstly plans the angle of radiographed image required.
-The image is taken with the X-ray equipment on one side and a film or digital sensor on the opposite side.
+The dentist first plans the angle required.
+The image is then taken with the X-ray equipment on one side and a film or digital sensor on the opposite side.
 Teeth and bone block some of the radiations while others pass through.
-This leaves a picture of the teeth, gums and bone.
+This leaves a picture of the teeth, gums, and bone.
 The dentist can use the X-ray image to check for tooth decay, gum problems, infection of bone or other dental health problems.

 Electromagnetic radiations can be harmful to human beings when they are intense.
-Sun and some electronic appliances we use in daily life are some of the sources of electromagnetic radiations.
-The X-rays too use such energy to provide a better picture of an oral cavity.
-The radiations are capable of making biological changes in the tissues.
-American Dental Association and Food and Drug Administration have well-set guidelines for use of X-rays.
-It includes safety standards for the use of equipment, maximum limit for radiation dosage and necessary basic training for the personnel who use the equipment.
+The Sun and some electronic appliances we use in daily life are some sources of electromagnetic radiations.
+The X-rays too use such energy to provide a better picture of the oral cavity.
+The radiation is capable of making biological changes in tissues.
+The American Dental Association and Food and Drug Administration have well-set guidelines for the use of X-rays.
+It includes safety standards for the use of equipment, maximum limit for radiation dosage, and necessary basic training for the personnel who use the equipment.
 Special care should be taken when X-rays are used for children.
 Otherwise, the dental organizations suggest ALARA principal for use of X-rays.
-As Low As Reasonably Achievable, the dental professionals follow the principal when it comes to the dosage of the X-rays.
+As Low As Reasonably Achievable - this is what dental professionals follow as a principal when it comes to the dosage of the X-rays.
 The dentist does a risk-benefit analysis before recommending the use of X-rays.
 The recommendation will be based on the type of the infection, the age of the patient and the frequency of the X-rays taken earlier.
 The guidelines and the optimum care of dental professionals ensure a safe and effective dental examination process.